 What is the National Drink of India?

-Tea- A National Drink Of India
+What Makes Tea A National Drink Of India

 Do you know why tea is the official drink of India?
-What are the key factors that make tea a national and popular beverage?
+What are key factors that make tea a national and popular beverage?
 Let’s have a look at why tea is a national drink of India.
 Here are some reasons to conclude this statement:-

 Official Designation